ballerina-attic/ballerina-honeycomb/README.md

             if (returnValue2 is Student) {
                 uniqueId = returnValue2.id;
             } else {
-                log:printError("Error in obtaining student ID from the database", err = returnValue2);
+                log:printError("Error in obtaining a student ID from the database for the added student.", err = returnValue2);
             }
         }